rainjs/rainjs/doc/source/getting_started/configuration.rst

   - **timeoutForRequests** - the number of seconds the server should wait for a response when executing server-side code from a component's controller.
 If the timeout is reached the client receives an error response.
-  - **idleWebsocket** - the number of seconds after which a socket becomes idle.
+  - idleWebsocket - the number of seconds after which a socket becomes idle.
+The default value is 1200 (20 minutes).

 - **defaultLanguage** - a String representing the default language used by the I18N feature to translate messages and to determine what localized resources to use.
 This value is used to